linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 U.S. Treasury bills (T-bills, or just bills, for short) are the most marketable of all money market instruments.
 The government borrows money by selling bills to the public.
 Investors buy the bills at a discount from the stated maturity (equivalently, face) value.
 At maturity, the government pays the investor the face value of the bill.
 The difference between the purchase price and ultimate maturity value constitutes the interest paid on the bills.

 T-bills are issued with initial maturities of 4, 13, 26, or 52 weeks.
 Individuals can purchase them directly, at auction, or on the secondary market from a government securities dealer.
 T-bills are highly liquid; that is, they are easily converted to cash and sold at low transaction cost and with minimal price risk.
-Unlike most other money market instruments, which sell in minimum denominations of  $100,000, T-bills sell in minimum denominations of only$ 100, although 10,000 denominations are far more common.
+Unlike most other money market instruments, which sell in minimum denominations of  \$100,000, T-bills sell in minimum denominations of only\$ 100, although 10,000 denominations are far more common.
 Earnings on T-bills are exempt from state and local taxes, another characteristic distinguishing them from other money market instruments.

 Figure 2.1 is a partial listing of T-bill rates.
 Rather than providing prices of each bill, the financial press reports yields based on those prices.
 You will see yields corresponding to both bid and ask prices.
 The ask price is the price you would have to pay to buy a T-bill from a securities dealer.
 The bid price is the slightly lower price you would receive if you wanted to sell a bill to a dealer.
 The bid-ask spread is the difference in these prices, which is the dealer's source of profit.

 The first two yields in Figure 2.1 are reported using the bank-discount method.
 This means that the bill's discount from its maturity or face value is "annualized" based on a 360-day year, and then reported as a percentage of face value.
 For example, for the highlighted bill maturing on November 18, 2021, there are 127 days to maturity, and the yield under the column labeled "ASKED" is given as .045\%.
 This means that a dealer was willing to sell the bill at a discount from face value of .045\% × (127/360) = .0159\%.
-So a bill with $10,000 face value could be purchased for $10,000 × (1 - .000159) = 9,998.41.
+So a bill with \$10,000 face value could be purchased for \$10,000 × (1 - .000159) = 9,998.41.
 To summarize, the price of the bill as a fraction of face value is

 $$
 \text {A s k p r i c e} = 1 - \text {A S K E D} \times \frac {\text {D a y s u n t i l m a t u r i t y}}{3 6 0}